JeffDemanche/vamp-web/README.md

 2. Enzyme for easier testing of react components
 3. Cypress for E2E tests

 To test react components (unit/integration) tests, run `npm test` in terminal.
 To test end2end behaviors, run `npm run e2e` in terminal.
+Furthermore, Cypress provides a GUI for CI capabilities.
+To use this, run `npm run cypress`.

 ## Contributing